-What set Facebook apart from the very beginning was its ability to analyze users social behavior.
-Everything from users voicing their concerns, connecting with friends and family, engaging with businesses or the media is analyzed to create profiles on each individual.
+What set Facebook apart from the very beginning was its ability to analyze users’ social behavior.
+Everything from users voicing their concerns, connecting with friends and family, and engaging with businesses or the media is analyzed to create profiles on each individual.

 The value of this enormous database is invaluable to advertisers and Facebook knew that.
 Hence, the introduction of Facebook ads, a software that changed the way we used the internet forever.
 It allowed advertisers to specify their target audience to newfound precision, meaning millions of dollars saved and a higher likelihood of conversions.

 Facebook Ads Vs. Google Ads Work – A Comparison